neovim/neovim/CONTRIBUTING.md

 ### Commit messages

-Follow the [conventional commits guidelines][conventional_commits] to *make reviews easier* and to make the VCS/git logs more valuable.
+Follow the [conventional commits guidelines][conventional_commits] to *make reviews easier* and to make the VCS/git logs more valuable (try `make lintcommit`).
 The structure of a commit message is:

     type(scope): subject